LastAncientOne/SimpleStockAnalysisPython/README.md

 How to run python scripts in command prompt(cmd) or Windows PowerShell?

 ### Type: python SimpleStockChartScripts.py

+## List of questions for simple stock tutorial in python:
 ______________________________________________________________________________________________________________________________
   1. How to get data from yahoo, quandl, or other sites?
   2. How to scrape historical data, fundamental data, and news data?